kitsuyaazuma/BlazeFL/examples/step-by-step-dsfl/README.md

                 raise ValueError
 ```

-The ModelSelector class requires the implementation of the `select_model` method.
-This method is straightforward: it takes a model name as input and returns the corresponding `nn.Module`.
+Here, `select_model` simply takes a string (the model name) and returns the corresponding `nn.Module`.
-Variables such as the number of classes in a classification task can be stored as attributes of the `ModelSelector` class for convenience.
+You can store useful information (like the number of classes) as attributes in your `ModelSelector`.

-The complete source code can be found [here](https://github.com/kitsuya0828/BlazeFL/tree/main/examples/step-by-step-dsfl/models).
+The full source code can be found [here](https://github.com/kitsuya0828/BlazeFL/tree/main/examples/step-by-step-dsfl/models).

 ## Defining DownlinkPackage and UplinkPackage

-In traditional FL frameworks, data exchanged between the server and clients is typically represented using generic data structures like lists or dictionaries.
+In many FL frameworks, communication between the server and clients is often handled through generic data structures like dictionaries or lists.
-However, this approach lacks type definitions for individual objects within the package, making debugging challenging and reducing code readability.

-BlazeFL addresses this issue by recommending the use of `DownlinkPackage` and `UplinkPackage` for defining types for data exchanged between the server and clients.
-By leveraging type inference, debugging becomes easier within the editor, and the overall code readability improves significantly.

-For instance, in DS-FL, you can define the `DSFLDownlinkPackage` and `DSFLUplinkPackage` as follows:
+However, BlazeFL encourages you to define dedicated classes for these communication packets, making your code more organized and readable.

+In DS-FL, you could define them like this:

 ```python
 @dataclass